Schema Validation Using Pydantic Permalink to this section

 Pydantic V2 models must mirror the operational entities your reconciliation pipeline consumes.
-For procurement and logistics, this means explicit typing for purchase order identifiers, constrained numeric tolerances, timezone-aware delivery windows, and enumerated fulfillment states.
+For procurement and logistics that means explicit typing for purchase order identifiers, constrained numeric tolerances, timezone-aware delivery windows, and enumerated fulfillment states.
+The model below is the contract a single procurement line item must satisfy before it is eligible for three-way matching.
+Structured logging at the boundary gives the recovery section its audit fields.

 from datetime import datetime